AssetFetch/spec/spec.md

 The provider MAY request additional parameters for querying implementations in order to filter for asset-specific data like texture resolution, level of detail, etc.
 The exact parameters are defined by the provider.
 After getting the parameters from the user (if applicable) the client requests the list of available implementations for this asset.
-The provider responds with a list of possible implementations available for this asset and the quality parameters chosen by the user.
+The provider responds with a list of possible implementations available for this asset and the parameters, such as resolution or other quality metrics, chosen by the user.
-The implementations each consist of a list of components, each of which have metadata attached to them containing information about file formats, relationships and downloads.
+The implementations each consist of a list of components, each of which have metadata attached to them, including information about file formats, relationships and downloads.
 The client analyzes the metadata declarations of each component in every proposed implementation in order to test it for compatibility.
 If at least one implementation turns out to be compatible with the client and its host application, the process can proceed.
 If more than one implementation is valid for the given client and its host application, it SHOULD ask the user to make the final choice.
 This whole process is comparable to the rarely used [agent-driven content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#agent-driven_negotiation) in the HTTP standard.

 ### 3.1.6.
 Unlocking (Optional)
-The provider MAY allow any user to download any asset for free and without authentication or restrictions, but it MAY also require payment for an asset.
+The provider MAY allow any user to download any asset for free and without authentication or restrictions, but it MAY also require payment for assets or impose other restrictions or quotas.
 To accommodate this, providers are able to mark resources as "unlockable", requiring further deliberate action by the client and user to access the files associated with their components.
 Unlocking works by linking individual components to an "unlocking request" (i.e. purchase).
-This mapping can be 1-to-1 where every component has its own unlocking query (for example for a texturing website that charges users individually for every texture map they download) or 1-to-many where one unlocking query is unlocking many different components (for example on a 3D website where purchasing a model usually unlocks all available model files and textures at once).
+This mapping can be 1-to-1 where every component has its own unlocking query (for example for a texturing website that charges users individually for every texture map they download) or 1-to-many where one unlocking query is unlocking many different component files (for example on a 3D website where purchasing a model usually unlocks all available model files and textures at once).

-When responding with the implementation list the provider MAY withhold certain datablocks related to downloading from the implementation's components.
+When responding with the implementation list the provider initially withholds the download information that would normally be sent.
 If it does that, then it MUST instead provide a list of possible unlocking queries, the mapping between components and unlocking queries and queries to receive the previously withheld download information for every component after the unlocking has happened.
+This method also allows the provider to generate and distribute temporary download links, if it chooses to do so.

-The client SHOULD then present the required unlocking queries (along with the accompanying charges to) to the user.
+The client SHOULD then present the required unlocking queries (along with the accompanying charges that the provider has declared will happen to) to the user.
-If the user agrees, the client first performs the unlocking query (or queries) and then queries the provider for the previously withheld datablocks which contain the real (possibly ephemeral) download links.
+If the user agrees, the client first performs the unlocking query (or queries) and then queries the provider for the previously withheld datablocks which contain the real download links.

-It should be noted that the AssetFetch does not handle the actual payment itself, users still need to perform any required account- and payment setup with the provider through external means, like the provider's website.
+**It should be noted that the AssetFetch does not handle the actual payment itself, users still need to perform any required account- and payment setup with the provider through external means, like the provider's website.**

 ### 3.1.7.
 Downloading and Handling
 After choosing a suitable implementation and unlocking all of it's datablocks (if required), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.